IBAnimatable/IBAnimatable/README.md

 We can configure the animation settings in Attribute Inspector.
 However, Interface Builder doesn't support preview Animations, but we can still prototype animations in Swift playgournd.
 There are three sample pages to demostrate how to animate in Swift playground.
 You can find them in [IBAnimatable.playground](https://github.com/JakeLin/IBAnimatable/tree/master/IBAnimatable.playground)

 ## How to animate programmatically
-As you saw above, we can prototype an App fully in Interface Builder withouth single line of code, but if `IBAnimatable` also provides programmable APIs to let us fully control the UI and animations. `IBAnimatable` provides simple APIs like `pop()`.
+As you saw above, we can prototype an App fully in Interface Builder withouth single line of code, but `IBAnimatable` also provides APIs to let us fully control the UI and animations. `IBAnimatable` provides simple APIs like `pop()`.
 We can simplly call them in one line.

 ```
 view.pop() // pop animation for the view